Minimal genera of open 4-manifolds: Applications of minimal genera at infinity

 \begin{thm}[a] Let $\alpha\in \Hinf(S^1\times\R^3)\cong\Z$ be a generator.
 Then every $k\in \Z^{\ge0}\cup\{\infty\}$ is realized as $G_\infty(\alpha)$ for some smooth structure on $S^1\times\R^3$.

-\item[b)] For any handlebody interior $X$ with all indices $\le 1$ and ${\rm H}_1(X)\ne 0$, there are infinitely many diffeomorphism types of smooth structures distinguished by $G_\infty$ (on the orientable double cover if relevant).
-If ${\rm H}_1(X)$ is not finitely generated, then there are uncountably many (with the cardinality of the continuum). \end{thm}
+\item[b)] For any 1--handlebody interior $X$ with ${\rm H}_1(X)\ne 0$, there are infinitely many diffeomorphism types of smooth structures distinguished by $G_\infty$ (on the orientable double cover if relevant).
+If ${\rm H}_1(X)$ is not finitely generated, then there are uncountably many. \end{thm}

 \begin{proof} For (a), embed $S^1\times\R^3$ in $S^4$ as the complement of the standard $S^2$.
-The latter has a system of neighborhoods diffeomorphic to $S^2\times D^2$, which we think of as a nested system of canonically embedded handlebodies $H_i$, each consisting of a 0-handle and 2-handle.
-Then $\iota_\infty$ is an isomorphism, so letting each $H_i^s$ be empty in Lemma~\ref{nest} immediately realizes $k=\infty$.
+The latter is an intersection of canonically nested handlebodies $H_i$ diffeomorphic to $S^2\times D^2$, each consisting of a 0--handle and 2--handle.
+The inclusion $\iota$ is an isomorphism, so letting each $H_i^s$ be empty in Lemma~\ref{nest} immediately realizes $k=\infty$.
 For finite $k>0$, we let $H_i^s$ be $H_i$ for each $i>0$, and sharpen the proof of Lemma~\ref{nest}.
 Let $U_1=U^+_{0,0,k}$ as in the proof Theorem~\ref{bundle} be standardly embedded in $H_0$.
-As in the proof of the lemma, we can assume the 2-handle of each $H_i$ is made by attaching topological 2-handles to a narrower version of the first stage of $U_1$, which has $k$ double points.
+As in the proof of the lemma, we can assume the 2--handle of each $H_i$ is made by attaching topological 2--handles to a narrower version of the first stage of $U_1$, which has $k$ double points.
 By construction, the surface $F'$ from the proof of Lemma~\ref{nest}, representing $\alpha$ in ${\rm H}_2(H_i-S^2)$, has genus $k$ for each $i$.
 Since this is the minimal genus of the generator of $U^+_{0,0,k}$, the resulting topological isotopy completes the proof of (a).